Global Guardians: Fictional team history

+The Guardians next appear as background characters in the Justice League's battle with Sonar in Moscow.
+Here the Little Mermaid is once again seen as a member and when she is confronted by the Flash she explains that it was her evil twin who was killed in Bialya.
+Thus suggesting that the Queen Bee had her replaced due to the difficulty she had in mind controlling her.
+Afterwards the Guardians disband.

-Part of the team was brainwashed by the Queen Bee of Bialya and were directed to battle the Justice League.
-Fain Y'onia, an ancient foe of their leader, Doctor Mist, caused the deaths of Bushmaster and Thunderlord and depowered others.
+Fain Y'onia, an ancient foe of Doctor Mist, killed Bushmaster and Thunderlord and depowered several other members.
 The surviving Guardians would continue to meet in the Dome's Headquarters, which was formerly located in Europe but is now in the Pacific.
+This story in Justice League Quarterly 17 is a strange one as once again Jack O'Lantern and Little Mermaid are depicted as deceased members.
+This issue also introduces four new members to the team: Centrix of Canada, Cascade of Indonesia, Chrysalis of France and Tundra of Russia.

-In a story in the JLA Classified series, some of the Guardians were seen to have joined the Ultramarine Corps.
+In a story in the JLA Classified series, some of the Guardians, Impala, Olympian and Jack O'Lantern were seen to have joined the Ultramarine Corps.

+Owl Woman, Cascade, Tundra and Chrysalis appear in Wonder Woman (Vol 2) Issue 175, when a battle between Wonder Woman and Circe involves practically every female villain and hero in the DC universe.

 In 2006, as part of the events of One Year Later, in Green Lantern (vol. 4) #10, the Global Guardians are shown regrouped, apparently led by former New Guardian Jet.
 They attempt to recruit the newest Crimson Fox.
 When she declines, they say she has no choice.
 Crimson Fox is later seen publicly voicing the opinions of the Guardians, among them a hatred for Hal Jordan.
 It is eventually revealed that they are being telepathically controlled by the Faceless Hunter in his attempts to capture Green Lantern.
 They are defeated and freed from the alien's control.

-In World War III, in 52 week 50, the Global Guardians assist the Marvel Family in an attack on Black Adam but were all easily and brutally defeated by the enraged villain.
+In World War III, the Global Guardians assist the Marvel Family in an unsuccessful attack on Black Adam.

-In the 2009 Justice League: Cry for Justice series, it was revealed that members of the Global Guardians had been targeted and/or killed by Prometheus, including Tasmanian Devil, Gloss, Sandstorm, and Freedom Beast.
+In Justice League: Cry for Justice, Prometheus targets or kills members of the Global Guardians, including Tasmanian Devil, Gloss, Sandstorm, and Freedom Beast.

-In the Watchmen sequel Doomsday Clock, a news report states that Wonder Woman is in talks to reestablish the defunct Global Guardians.
+In Doomsday Clock, Wonder Woman considers reestablishing the Global Guardians.

+In Absolute Power: Task Force VII, the team are shown to be back together and consisting of Little Mermaid, Wild Huntsman, Nightrunner, Tasmanian Devil, Jet, Freedom Beast, Jack O'Lantern, Fleur-De-Lis, Thunderlord, Owl Woman, Seraph, Chrysalis, Belphegor and Tuatara.